Generated regional New York river scene for Delaware River, Main Stem planning; not an exact location photo

 Best flows

 Use RiverReports and USGS 01427207 at Lordville together.
-Stable flows after the branches settle are the cleanest window; rising water, hot afternoons, or heavy boat traffic should narrow the plan or move it to a branch.
+Stable flows after the branches settle are the cleanest window.
+Rising water, hot afternoons, or heavy boat traffic should narrow the plan or move it to a branch.

-When to skip
+When to leave

 Skip or pivot when flows make wading unsafe, thunderstorms or wind affect boat control, water temperatures are poor for trout handling, legal access is uncertain, or border-water rules have not been confirmed.